albodelu/Android-Bluetooth-Scanner/README.md

 }
 ```

 So how and where do we start the Interactor when an app resumes?
-Everything that is not strictly view related should go into the `Presenter` class.
+Everything that is not strictly scanningView related should go into the `Presenter` class.
 This helps achieve `separation of concerns` and prevents the `Activity` classes from getting bloated.
 This includes all code working with Interactors.

 In our `MainActivity` class we override the `onResume` method: